Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Corrected product formulas: Approach and main results

 We remark that care must be taken in using the above proposition.
-As the error scales with both $\alpha$ and~$\abs{\lambda}$, the error with respect to both of them need be considered.
+As the error scales with both $\alpha$ and~$|\lambda|$, the error with respect to both of them needs to be considered.
+When the perturbation strength~$\alpha$ is very small, fewer terms in the series for~$C(k)$, perhaps much smaller than $k$ terms in the summation, may suffice to achieve a given target accuracy.
+We also note that the constraint on~$|\lambda|$ ensures that both the series expansion of the product formula and the series defining the corrector are convergent (see \cref{apx:proofs}).

 The established symplectic corrector removes first-order error terms in $\alpha$ in \textit{all} orders of $\lambda$, up to the $2k$th order.
 We utilize this feature of the corrector and that a CPF2 with a symplectic corrector has time-reversal symmetry, in the sense that $S^c_2(\lambda) S^c_2(-\lambda)=\id$, to construct high-order CPFs by a recursive formula \'a la Suzuki~\cite{suz90}.
 We state the recursive formula and the improvement offered by correctors in the following~theorem.